Ssimoes48/EmployeeDB-SQL/README.md

 2. List first name, last name, and hire date for employees who were hired in 1986.

+Query: To show this view, I used a `WHERE` function to only show Employees who were hired in the year 1986 - `WHERE hire_data LIKE ‘%1986%’ ` .
+If you put the search value in `’% %’` it searches similarly to ‘contains’.

 ![Question 2](Images/question2.PNG)

 Data Output: